dsccommunity/ActiveDirectoryCSDsc/README.md

 * MSFT_xAdcsOnlineResponder: Update Unit tests to use v1.0 Test Template.
                              Unit tests can be run without AD CS installed.
                              Update to meet Style Guidelines and ensure consistency.
+* Usage of WinRm.exe replaced in Config-SetupActiveDirectory.ps1 example file with Set-WSManQuickConfig cmdlet.

 ### 0.2.0.0